Santroller/Santroller/controller-reverse-engineering/xbox-360-controllers.md

 |      0x00     |      0x00     |      0x00     |      0x00     |
 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ```
+Seems like this does not change between different types of controllers, as it is the same on both controllers and guitars.

 ### Unimplemented Control Requests
 At the current time, the following control requests are not required and we don't send them to save code space.